natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-20-we-speak-volumes.md

 description: From Penelope Lively's _Moon Tiger_, a reflection on the nature of language and memory.
 emoji: 📚
 tags:
+  - ✍️ Literature
-  - 🗣️ Words
+  - 🗣️ Language
+  - 🌀 Complexity
-  - 🌍 Language
+  - 🌍 Culture
-  - 🔄 Survival
+  - 📖 Books
 haiku: |
   Language lost and found,
   Words weave histories of old,